zantuaw09/Python-1st-Project/proposal.md

 ## What will (likely) be the title of your project?

-ReShelved - Library Book Speed Sorting
+ReShelved - A Speed Sorting Game

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-An informative game that involves quickly reorganizing book stacks based on their call numbers, akin to educational typing games.
+An informative game that involves quickly reorganizing library books based on their call numbers, akin to educational typing games.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?